ANRGUSC/DRUPE/README.md

 Dispersed-Computing-Profiler (DRUPE)
 ====================================

+DRUPE is a tool to collect information about computational resources as well as network links between compute nodes in a dispersed computing system.
+DRUPE consists of a network profiler and a resource profiler.

 CENTRAL NETWORK PROFILER
 -------------------------

 1. Description: automatically scheduling and logs communication information of all links betweet nodes in the network, which gives the quadratic regression parameters of each link representing the corresponding communication cost.
-These results are required in the next step for HEFT algorithm.

 2. Input